🔼The name Cyrene in the Bible

 In the 4th century BC, a wayward pupil of Socrates named Aristippus, founded an influential school of philosophy at Cyrene, and developed his cardinal tenet of pleasure-seeking, that is: to extract joy from all circumstances, and to adapt circumstances to the person instead of the person to the circumstances.
 Aristippus' followers recognized additionally that pleasure could be derived from altruism, but their school nevertheless died out within a century and was replaced by the largely agreeing but much more sophisticated and thus competing Epicurean school of thought.

 Cyrene remained one of the great intellectual centers of the classical world, and scholars of all plumage travelled from and to it.
 Many of these were Jews as Cyrene was home to an extensive Jewish community.
-All three synoptic gospels tell of Simon of Cyrene, who was pressed into carrying Jesus' cross to Golgotha (Matthew 27:32, Mark 15:21, Luke 23:26).
+All three synoptic gospels tell of Simon of Cyrene, who was pressed into carrying Jesus' cross to Golgotha (see full concordance).
 This is of course highly remarkable since Jesus had told his followers that they had to carry their own crosses (Matthew 16:24, Mark 8:34, Luke 9:23).

 Perhaps the story of Simon's service is nothing but an inconsequential anecdote but here at Abarim Publications we doubt that.
 The gospels are showcases of the most advanced literary tradition the world has ever seen, and subsequently contain very little inconsequential anecdotes.